 66% of them have income less than RM 200.
-The prevalence of elderly who smoked, physically active, and overweight/obese were 17%, 39.6% and 30.8 respectively.
-Elderly by
+The prevalence of elderly who smoked, by

 Conclusion: Older population is varied in personal background, lifestyle behavior, medical conditions and physical disabilities.
 This diversity should be acknowledged in social policy as well as government on the prevention of chronic diseases which are either preventable or modifiable with healthy lifestyle habits as well as with some correction measures.